khirwadkarshubham25/khirwadkarshubham25/README.md

 ![visitor badge](https://visitor-badge.laobi.icu/badge?page_id=khirwadkarshubham25.khirwadkarshubham25)

-I am a product-driven Software Engineer with over five years of experience designing, deploying, and maintaining high-quality backend and automation solutions.
-My professional background includes architecting core business logic with Spring Boot and Hibernate for complex insurance systems, where I developed resilient REST APIs and created automated reporting systems that boosted operational efficiency by over 50%.
-I have also led the development of a custom framework using Python and Django and engineered robust CI/CD pipelines using Docker and Jenkins on AWS, consistently striving for high code quality and data integrity in an Agile environment.
+I am a highly focused Software Engineer specializing in the design, development, and deployment of scalable, high-performance backend systems.
+My foundation lies in utilizing Java (Spring Boot, Hibernate) and Python to build robust RESTful APIs that power critical business processes.

-My technical foundation is rooted in strong academics, holding a Master's degree in Computer Science from The University of Texas at Arlington and a Bachelor’s degree in Computer Science from Vishwakarma Institute of Technology.
+My technical vision is rooted in strong academics, holding a Master's degree in Computer Science from The University of Texas at Arlington and a Bachelor’s degree from Vishwakarma Institute of Technology.
 This formal education is complemented by practical, cutting-edge knowledge, including recent certifications like the Google Cybersecurity Professional Certificate.
 I am adept at translating complex theoretical concepts into well-engineered, secure, and production-ready applications.

+I am driven by product impact and ownership.
+My experience centers on translating complex business requirements into elegant, efficient code that directly enhances the user experience.
+I have consistently taken ownership of key modules, from initial architectural planning to final deployment, ensuring maximum reliability and minimal latency.

-I'm passionate about blending strong backend engineering with proactive cybersecurity.
-My focus is building systems that are fast and reliable, but are designed to be secure right from the start.
-I'm actively using my deep software development skills to pivot toward roles centered on security operations and building secure applications.
+I am passionate about blending strong backend engineering with proactive cybersecurity.
+My focus is building systems that are not only fast and reliable, but are designed to be secure right from the start.
+I am actively leveraging my deep software development skills to pivot toward roles centered on security operations and building secure, resilient applications.

+I thrive in Agile environments, serving as a proactive contributor who reinforces best practices in code quality, system stability, and continuous integration.
+I am committed to deep technical collaboration and mentorship within my team, elevating the overall engineering standard.

 ---------------------------------------------------------------------------------------------------------------------------------------